 Questions About Contracts and Financial Protections

 - Can I review a copy of your resident agreement or contract before making a decision?
+I took every contract home and reviewed it over several days.

 - What are the terms for moving from one level of care to another within the community (e.g., independent living to assisted living)?
 Does the cost change significantly?